Written by: Yi Jie

 I also liked the idea of studying in a classroom environment, much like secondary school.
 To get the top grade in JC is pretty simple, you have to keep your head down and study.
 Studying at a Singapore JC is not the best idea for those who are not book-smart.

 Additionally, those who have a clear idea of what they want to do in the future should consider studying in a Singapore poly instead.
 Based on my research, many JC students describe their extra-curricular activities as a major perk.
-This Quora answer revealed that joining relevant CCA's and groups helped them gained entry into one of Singapore's most prestigious university, NUS.
+A Quora answer mentioned that joining relevant CCA's and groups helped them gained entry into one of Singapore's most prestigious university, NUS.

 Perks of Choosing Singapore Polytechnics